BTNeandertha1/BTDiablo/README.md

 - Topaz Magic Find replaced with Faster Run/Walk

 ## Items
+**Example** of item modifiers: Um in Weapon = 20 Open Wounds, Armor/Helm = 15 All Res, Shield = 22 All Res
+- Arrows and Bolts can now have up to 3 sockets and be repaired
+   - socketed items get Shield modifier
+- All Weapons can now have the potential of 2 sockets
+- Amulets and Rings can now have 1 socket
+   - socketed items get Armor/Helm modifier
+- Belts can now have up to 2 sockets
+   - socketed items get Armor/Helm modifier
+- Gloves and Boots can now have up to 3 Sockets
+   - socketed items in Gloves get Weapon modifier
+   - socketed items in Boots get Shield modifier
+- Throwing Weapons have up to 4 sockets
+   - socketed items get Weapon modifier
+   - Throwing Axes can have up to 4 Sockets (Exceptional and Elite)
+   - Javelins = 3 Sockets (Exceptional and Elite)
+   - Throwing Spears can have up to 4 Sockets (Exceptional and Elite)
 - Annihilus
    - 10-15% Experience Gained (was 5-10%)
-- Necro shields adds 33% Pierce for the Teeth mechanic (was Poison Damage)
+- Necro shields add 33% Pierce for the Teeth mechanic (was Poison Damage)
+- Necro shields can now have 3 sockets
 - Added Hellfire Ashes (Broken down Hellfire Torches) Torch + Larzuk's Forging Hammer

 ## Shop
 - Added Charsi's Malus to Imbue (575k)
 - Added Larzuk's Forging Hammer (2.2 Mil)
-- Added Essences for Gold at Akara (150k B, 325k Y, 750k R, 1.5 Mil R)
+- Added Essences for Gold at Akara (150k B, 325k Y, 750k R, 1.5 Mil G)
 - Added Elixir(7k) ingredient at Alkor
 - Added Quill(2.76M) ingredient at Alkor
 - Added Jawbone(2.76M) ingredient at Alkor